wbleonard/mongo-socket-chat-example/README.md

 Restart your application and you should see the following

 ![run4](https://github.com/wbleonard/monngo-socket-chat-example/blob/main/images/run4.png "run4")

+For further information, this [MongoDB Node.js Quick Start](https://www.mongodb.com/docs/drivers/node/current/quick-start/) provides an excellent introduction to incorporating MongoDB into your Node.js applications.

 ## Watching for Changes
 We want to be alerted any time a new message is inserted into the database.
 For the purpose of this tutorial we'll also [watch](https://www.mongodb.com/docs/drivers/node/current/usage-examples/changeStream/) for message updates.
 Replace the three lines of query test code in `index.js` with the following: